TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Room of Choice &.
+Room of Choice Delivery &.
 Packaging Removal

-Our Room of Choice &.
+Our Room of Choice Delivery &.
 Packaging Removal option features a skilled delivery team that will bring your item(s) inside, place it in the room of your choosing\*, then remove and dispose of all packaging for your convenience.

 \*Upstairs carrying limit of two flights of stairs (up to 15 steps each)